 This, along with expanded automation and a rapidly evolving economy, requiring skilled and adaptable employees, indicates an urgent need to address the specific requirements of key and growing industries throughout our region.

-To combat shortcomings and equity gaps, our integrated effort will introduce students to the real-life application of skills found in the workplace, providing an understanding of careers opportunities, and their requisite pathways for empowered employment.
+To combat shortcomings and equity gaps, Careers That Work introduces students to the real-life application of skills found in the workplace, providing an understanding of career opportunities, and their requisite pathways for empowered employment.

-We are producing a series of short videos and supporting curriculum that will focus on grades 4th through 12th, fostering early awareness and education emphasizing PA Career Readiness Standards and Career Pathways.
-The videos and curriculum will highlight and explore 14 specific high demand jobs in our region, focusing on career descriptions, necessary workforce skills, career pathways, and salary.
-Videos will be hosted within the WVIA Education web portal and will also be available on WVIA social media platforms, such as Instagram, Facebook, and YouTube.
+Each short video is accompanied by curriculum that focuses on grades 4th through 12th, fostering early awareness and education emphasizing PA Career Readiness Standards and Career Pathways.
+The videos and curriculum highlight and explore high demand jobs in our region, focusing on career descriptions, necessary workforce skills, career pathways, and salary.
+Videos are hosted on the WVIA Education portal, shared on all WVIA social media platforms as well as being featured by PBS Learning Media.

-A critical component of Careers That Work will be the creation of curriculum content for schools that not only addresses workforce skills development for grades 4th through 12th, but also offers career pathways education.
-This curriculum content will include lesson plans, activities, and evaluative materials, all aligned to the Pennsylvania Career Readiness standards.
+Careers that Work not only addresses workforce skills development for grades 4th through 12th, but also offers career pathways education.
+Curriculum content includes lesson plans, activities, and evaluative materials, all aligned to the Pennsylvania Career Readiness standards.

 Funding for Careers that Work provided by